Some examples of media coverage of my own experience of a misdiagnosed heart attack and survival:

 What Women Need To Know About Heart Attacks in the Huffington Post, September 2013

-Carolyn Thomas: Heart Health Month interview – CBC Radio “North By Northwest”, approx 8 minutes, February 1, 2014
+Carolyn Thomas: Heart Health Month interview – CBC Radio “North By Northwest”, starts approx 8 minutes, February 1, 2014

 Take Heart – Oak Bay News, February 14, 2014